-A floating point number is expressed as a decimal number in the form of a sequence of decimal digits optionally followed by a decimal point, optionally followed by an exponent.
-At least one digit must be present.
-The exponent is indicated by an E or e, followed by an optional sign (+ or -) and one or more decimal digits.
-The minimal recommended range is that of IEEE double precision floating point numbers, for which the largest representable positive number is 1.7976931348623157E+308 and the smallest positive number is 2.2250738585072014E-308.
+A floating point number is expressed as a decimal number in the form of a sequence of decimal digits followed by a decimal point, followed by decimal digits, followed by an exponent indicated by E or e followed by a sign and one or more decimal digits.
+The various parts can be omitted, see UNSIGNED-REAL in appendix A.1 for details and also the examples below.
+The minimal recommended range is that of IEEE double precision floating point numbers, for which the largest representable positive number is $1.7976931348623157 \times 10^{308}$ and the smallest positive number is $2.2250738585072014 \times 10^{-308}$.
 For example, the following are floating point number literal constants: